Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-What are the grades of medulloblastomas?
+What Are the Grades of Medulloblastomas?

+Primary CNS tumors are graded based on a tumor tissue analysis performed by a neuropathologist.
 Medulloblastomas are all classified as grade 4 (also written as grade IV) tumors.
 This means they are malignant (cancerous) and fast-growing.

 Symptoms related to a medulloblastoma depend on the tumor’s location.
 Here are some possible symptoms that can occur.